devdenilsonbr/competitive-programming/README.md

 # competitive-programming
- my solutions of some problemset
+ my solutions of some problems set